wtsimple/The-WP-Connectome/connectome/README.txt

 to create the graph, even if you set it to have few elements, unless you manually disable all the unwanted elements.
 If you have a very big site you should have a server with ample resources, but if you don't, then probably is not a good idea to use The Connectome, at least as it's implemented by now.

-== A brief Markdown Example ==

-Ordered list:

-1. Some feature
-1. Another feature
-1. Something else about the plugin

-Unordered list:

-- something
-- something else
-- third thing

-Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
-Titles are optional, naturally.

-[markdown syntax]: http://daringfireball.net/projects/markdown/syntax "Markdown is what the parser uses to process much of the readme file"

-Markdown uses email style notation for blockquotes and I've been told:

-> Asterisks for _emphasis_.
-Double it up for **strong**.

-`<?php code(); // goes in backticks ?>`